NetApp-Automation/FlexPod-Datacenter-with-Cisco-UCS-M6-VMware-vSphere-7.0-U2-and-NetApp-ONTAP-9.9/README.md

 	username: admin
 	password: password

-Navigate to the 'vcenter' file within the 'group_vars' directory and update it with the admin credentials for VMware vCenter

-Example -

-	# This variable file is used by the playbooks for the ONTAP tools
-	vcenter_username: "administrator@vsphere.local"
-	vcenter_password: "password"

 4. Update the Inventory file

-Open the 'hosts' file and update it with a record for the ONTAP Cluster Management IP and vCenter IP
+Open the 'hosts' file and update it with a record for the ONTAP Cluster Management IP

 Example -